calvinKLyeung/BPlusTreeDBMS/README.md

 This project plan to implement a mini database CRUD operations with B+Tree data structure and practice memory management with plane points. <br>

 **B+Tree on paper** <br>
-B+Tree is a commonly seen datastructure in databases.
+B+Tree is a commonly seen data structure in databases.
 Unlike hash table which stores key-value pairs in unordered array and only allows single key lookup, B+ tree stores values in sorted order with indices and supports data retrieval lookup by index and range scan which speeds up query execution.
 Unlike B-tree which stores data in each node at every level which requires back-and-forth traversal, B+tree stores pointers or data in the linked leaf nodes only which allows range scans and sequential access along the leaf nodes at the bottom level.
 The self-balancing nature of B+tree allows O(log n) time complexity for traverse.
 The fact that all data are store only in the linked leaf nodes at the bottom allows range scans and sequential access along the leaf nodes in O(n) complexity. <br>

 **B+Tree invariants**
-- M-way search tree, within each node there can be upto M-paths to other nodes (Max children = order M)
+- M-way search tree, within each node there can be up to M-paths to other nodes (Max children = order M)
 - Perfectly balanced, where ALL leaf nodes are in the same level and reachable with O(log n) complexity
 - Every node other than root must be At Least half full ⌈(ORDER_M - 1) / 2⌉ keys and ⌈(ORDER_M)/  2⌉ children
 - Every inner node with k keys must has k+1 non-null children nodes
 - Root node can hold fewer than ⌈(ORDER_M - 1) / 2⌉ pointers, however, it must hold at least two pointers, unless the tree consists of only one node

 **B+Tree implementation** <br>
-I was not able to figure out how to assign pointers to point to persistent storage in the harddisk.
+I was not able to figure out how to assign pointers to point to persistent storage in the hard disk.
 Therefore, I decided to store the data within the Leaf Nodes in heap memory instead.
 It turns out implementing a data structure from scratch, like designing my own test cases with expected input and output values, is way more tricky than I thought.
 Also, Memory allocation and management with plane pointer for more than a few lines of code is way more difficult than expected.
-Right now the so called B+Tree database feels like a associative array in practice but with the item in sorted order. <br>
+Right now, the so called B+Tree database feels like a associative array in practice but with the item in sorted order. <br>

 **Memory Leaks Status** <br>
-I thought the project might be a good chance to practice pointer and memory management. <br> And decided to use the normal pointer instead of the smart pointer. <br>
+I thought the project might be a good chance to practice pointer and memory management.
+And decided to use the normal pointer instead of the smart pointer.
-But ended up in infinite loop of memory leaks debugging. <br>
+But ended up in an infinite loop of memory leaks debugging. <br>

 main.cpp <br>
 ```